miladgy/Walking-Animation/README.md

-# Walking-Animation
+## Walking-Animation
-Simple 2D walking animation made in canvas
+Simple 2D walking/running animation made in canvas and JavaScript

 ## How to run
 Install required dependencies.